There are three primary types of Mutual Funds in India by Asset Class.

 3. Gold fund: A gold fund is a mutual fund that invests in 99.9% pure gold.
 This gold investment is a paper investment and does not attract any making charges that a gold jewelery would.

-Gold Funds are a great option for those who want to buy gold for their kid’s wedding in few years.
+Gold Funds are a great option for those who want to buy gold for their kid’s wedding in few years, without the actual hassle of buying physical gold.